Portscatho to Pendower Beach circular walk

 The name "blackthorn" is just a general reference to the dark colour of the bark, rather than anything specific to do with the thorns which are not any darker than the rest of the wood.
 It's primarily a comparison with hawthorn where the bark is lighter (in fact hawthorn is also known as "white thorn" despite not having white thorns).
 Just to confuse things further, the flowers of blackthorn are whiter than hawthorn!

-10. Cross the stile and follow the path to a fork, where a flight of steps on the right leads down to the beach.
+10. Cross the stile and follow the path past a junction with a path descending from the left to a fork, where a flight of steps on the right leads down to the beach.

 Great tits are most easily identified by their territorial call in spring which is like a whistle followed by two chirps.
 They have a range of other calls and one theory is that the variation is used to give the impression to rivals that their territory contains several other birds.
 This is supported by data showing males with the greatest range of calls have more mating success.

-11. Continue on the coast path to reach a footbridge.
+11. Keep left to continue on the coast path to reach a footbridge.

 Ivy is unusual in that it flowers particularly late in the year - from September to November - and therefore provides vital nectar for insects such as bees and moths.
 Ivy berries are an important winter food source for birds and will remain on the plant all the way through the winter until spring.
 The berries also have a high fat content so provide a dense source of energy at a time when animals need lots to keep warm.